 I’m quite tired actually!
 I’ve done a lot of laps yesterday and today and this is quite a physical circuit.
 Combined with trying lots of different things and still a bit of jet-lag, it’s been a tough couple of days.
 But so far so good, and we’ve had to go through a lot of different things to learn more about the bike and how it behaves in different situations.
 I don’t want to go out and just give it full gas for three fast laps; I want to be able to go fast after a lot of laps, which is really important here.
 We know which direction we’re going in and we’ll follow that way when we come back on Monday and work a little more on stability through the corner.

 Ronald ten Kate – team manager

 Well, Jonathan had quite a big off this morning, but everything was fine yesterday and I saw he Tweeted that the bike was ‘jammin’, which is a good thing I think!
 He was still on full wets this morning, even though the puddles had gone, and when he got back from the hospital it was quite late, so we gave him the rest of the afternoon off!
 Ruben and his crew have been going through a lot of work here because it’s been his first chance to ride the bike properly in dry conditions.
 They tried a lot of different settings and found a good way to head into the official tests next week.

-For more info head to www.castrolhondasbk.comEnjoy more Fast Bikes reading in the four-weekly magazine.
+For more info head to www.castrolhondasbk.comEnjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.